JinyanSu1/jinyansu1.github.io/README.md

 ## 📫 Contact
 Email: jinyansu6[@]gmail.com

-If you would like to chat about research or have a cansal chat, feel free to send me an email to schedule a time.
+If you would like to chat about research or just chat causally, feel free to send me an email to schedule a time.